Personal Development Programme

 In our Primary School divisions, students experience the meaning of community through involvement in those to which they belong.
 They learn about relationships, rights and responsibilities in communities, and that their actions are important to the well-being of their community.
 Students are provided opportunities for developing leadership skills.
 The main conduits for the delivery of this learning is through our PYP Units of Inquiry (central ideas of some units may lead to action in some local communities), Student Council initiatives, small-scale initiatives with the local Swiss community and fundraising initiatives for our school charities (both local and international).

 At the High School, the service learning programme has two sections.
-In Grades 9 and 10, students are expected to organise an initiative to provide support or service to an organisation or community chosen by them or recommended by our Community Action Service (CAS) coordinator.
+In Grades 9 and 10, students are expected to organise an initiative to provide support or service to an organisation or community chosen by them or recommended by our Creativity, Activity and Service (CAS) coordinator.
 The group plans and organises their initiative with significant independence but with the support of the CAS coordinator as necessary.

 There are community and service programmes for Grade 11 and 12 students that are student-led and guided by the school.
 All students participate in this programme.
 Students are expected to show a great degree of independence in choosing the initiatives they wish to pursue, and they are encouraged to set up initiatives themselves.
-The Personal Development Week (PDW) is a component of this programme and students are encouraged to make links between their own projects and the PDWs they participate in.
+The Personal Development Week (PDW) is a component of this programme and students are encouraged to make links between their own projects and the PDWs in which they participate.